Murkguy/TheMurk/Draft Version 0.1/home.md

 Hiring someone to cast a relatively common spell of 1st or 2nd level, such as cure wounds or identify, is easy enough in a city or town, and might cost 10 to 50 gold pieces (plus the cost of any expensive material components).
 Finding someone able and willing to cast a higher-level spell might involve traveling to a large city, perhaps one with a university or prominent temple.
 Once found, the spellcaster might ask for a service instead of payment—the kind of service that only adventurers can provide, such as retrieving a rare item from a dangerous locale or traversing a monster-infested wilderness to deliver something important to a distant settlement.

+# Spellcasting

+Magic permeates fantasy gaming worlds and often appears in the form of a spell.

+This section provides the rules for casting spells.
+Different character classes have distinctive ways of learning and preparing their spells, and monsters use spells in unique ways.
+Regardless of its source, a spell follows the rules here.

+### What Is a Spell?

+A spell is a discrete magical effect, a single shaping of the magical energies that suffuse the multiverse into a specific, limited expression.
+In casting a spell, a character carefully plucks at the invisible strands of raw magic suffusing the world, pins them in place in a particular pattern, sets them vibrating in a specific way, and then releases them to unleash the desired effect—in most cases, all in the span of seconds.

+Spells can be versatile tools, weapons, or protective wards.
+They can deal damage or undo it, impose or remove conditions (see appendix PH-A), drain life energy away, and restore life to the dead.

+Uncounted thousands of spells have been created over the course of the multiverse’s history, and many of them are long forgotten.
+Some might yet lie recorded in crumbling spellbooks hidden in ancient ruins or trapped in the minds of dead gods.
+Or they might someday be reinvented by a character who has amassed enough power and wisdom to do so.

+### Spell Level

+Every spell has a level from 0 to 9.
+A spell’s level is a general indicator of how powerful it is, with the lowly (but still impressive) magic missile at 1st level and the earth-shaking wish at 9th.
+Cantrips—simple but powerful spells that characters can cast almost by rote—are level 0.
+The higher a spell’s level, the higher level a spellcaster must be to use that spell.

+Spell level and character level don’t correspond directly.
+Typically, a character has to be at least 17th level, not 9th level, to cast a 9th-level spell.

+### Known and Prepared Spells

+Before a spellcaster can use a spell, he or she must have the spell firmly fixed in mind, or must have access to the spell in a magic item.
+Members of a few classes, including bards and sorcerers, have a limited list of spells they know that are always fixed in mind.
+The same thing is true of many magic-using monsters.
+Other spellcasters, such as clerics and magisters, undergo a process of preparing spells.
+This process varies for different classes, as detailed in their descriptions.

+In every case, the number of spells a caster can have fixed in mind at any given time depends on the character’s level.

+### Spell Points
 Instead of gaining a number of spell slots to cast your spells from the Spellcasting feature, you gain a pool of spell points instead.
 You expend a number of spell points to create a spell slot of a given level, and then use that slot to cast a spell.
 You can't reduce your spell points total to less than 0, and you regain all spent spell points when you finish a long rest.

 The number of spell points you have to spend is based on your level as a spellcaster, as shown in the Spell Points by Level table.
 Your level also determines the maximum-level spell slot you can create.
 Even though you might have enough points to create a slot above this maximum, you can't do so.